Handheld GPS buyers guide

 - The Garmin eTrex Venture HC is a discontinued model, but it can accept detailed maps, unlike the eTrex 10.

 Mid-range handheld GPS receivers

 - Advanced track navigation

 - This unit has recently been on sale for as low as $250, but you may need to wait for Black Friday to see pricing that low again

 Other mid-range units

 - The Garmin Dakota 20 is a smaller version of the Oregon.
-Once its been on the market for awhile, it should start to show up at a discounted and very attractive price.

 - The Delorme PN-60 can accommodate aerial imagery and real USGS topos.
 It has a smaller screen than the Oregon (albeit more legible in most daylight conditions) and comes with powerful but complex software.
 Available for around $260 at the time of last update.

 High-end handheld GPS receivers